-Now, he said no consultation for the Speaker.
-Mr Deputy Speaker, Sir, I will come to party loyalties in a few minutes to answer to hon.
+Standing Orders Committee to correct this anomaly and to align our Standing Orders with the loyalties in a few minutes to answer to hon.
 Shakeel Mohamed, whose whole speech was based on party loyalties.
-I will explain what is the difference between the UK's Speaker, Speakers in Mauritius and Speakers from other Commonwealth countries.
-No consultation for the Speaker, this has always been the case.
+I will explain what the difference is between the UK's Speaker, Speakers in